sroccaserra/broccoli-test/README.md

 });
 ```

-Then pass the resulting tree to 6to5:
+Then pass the resulting tree to Babel:

 ```javascript
 var transpiled = sixToFiveTranspiler(jsSrc);